 Scolnik House of the Depression Era

-The Scolnik House of the Depression Era is CLOSED for the season.
-See you next year!
+The Scolnik House of the Depression Era is open for the season.

 The home is named for Herman and Ida Scolnik who raised their family during the Depression.
 Their son Bob and his wife Merle are longtime residents of Muskegon County.
 They believe in supporting the community through contributions to such projects as the Depression Era site.
 Bob said the fact that his father was employed throughout the depression was one of the things his mother was most proud of.
 The house is a way for his parents to live on.